 SFH's scope of consolidation includes Sony Financial Holdings Inc., Sony Life Insurance Co.
-Ltd., Sony Assurance Inc., Sony Bank Inc., Sony Life Insurance (Philippines) Corporation, Sony Bank Securities Inc., Sony Payment Services Inc., and SmartLink Network Hong Kong Limited, Sony Lifecare Inc. and Lifecare Design Inc. It also includes AEGON Sony Life Insurance Co., Ltd. and SA Reinsurance Ltd., as affiliated companies accounted for under the equity method.
-SmartLink Network Hong Kong Limited was included in the scope of consolidation from the fourth quarter of the year ended March 31, 2014, and Sony Lifecare Inc. and Lifecare Design Inc. are included in the scope of consolidation from the first quarter of the year ended March 31, 2017, respectively.
+Ltd., Sony Assurance Inc., Sony Bank Inc., Sony Life Insurance (Philippines) Corporation, Sony Bank Securities Inc., Sony Payment Services Inc., and SmartLink Network Hong Kong Limited, Sony Lifecare Inc., Lifecare Design Inc. and Proud Life Inc. It also includes AEGON Sony Life Insurance Co., Ltd. and SA Reinsurance Ltd., as affiliated companies accounted for under the equity method.
+SmartLink Network Hong Kong Limited was included in the scope of consolidation from the fourth quarter of the year ended March 31, 2014, and Sony Lifecare Inc. and Lifecare Design Inc. were included in the scope of consolidation from the first quarter of the year ended March 31, 2017, and Proud Life Inc. is included in the scope of consolidation from the second quarter of the year ending March 31, 2018, respectively.
 Sony Bank Securities Inc. and Sony Life Insurance (Philippines) Corporation were out of the scope of consolidation from the second quarter of the year ended March 31, 2013, respectively and thereafter.